 We’re happy to work in any way that suits you best, so you can develop your ideas with Nichole or, if you prefer, leave your concept with us.
 Online PDF proofs enable artwork to be viewed and agreed quickly, and you are of course, very welcome to call in personally at any stage of the design process to chat things over with Nichole.

-The main benefits of a design & print partnership:
+The main benefits of an in-house design & print partnership:

-- One-to-One design development You can meet your designer face-to-face and appointments can be made to work through designs on screen together.
+- One-to-One design development – you can make an appointment to meet your designer face-to-face to work through designs on screen together.

-- Choice We have access to an extensive typeface and photo library.
+- Choice – we have access to an extensive library of typefaces and photo library.

-- Continuity The same friendly, reliable contact from quotation through to artwork and job progress reports.
+- Continuity – the same friendly, reliable contact from quotation through to artwork and print, with job progress reports throughout.